TariqAlQadi/TariqAlQadi/README.md

 I just finished the Web Development Bootcamp from [neue Fische](https://www.neuefische.de/) 🐬. <br/>
 Currently I am working as a Front-End Developer in Chemnitz (Germany)! <br/>
-By the way, I am alos learning Angular and TypeScript right now.
+By the way, I am also learning TypeScript and Angular right now.

 <hr>